skinny85/eol-blog/content/articles/2025/jilt-1_9_and_others_released.md

 When placing `@Builder` on constructors or static methods, it might happen that that constructor or method declares it throws some checked exception(s).
-In those cases, generating a `build()` method in the naive way would result in non-compiling code, since the checked exceptions need either to be handled, or re-declared as being thrown.
+In those cases, generating a `build()` method in the naïve way would result in non-compiling code, since the checked exceptions need either to be handled, or re-declared as being thrown.